application-stacks/runtime-component-operator/config/manifests/description.md

 ### Environment Configuration
 You can configure a variety of artifacts with your deployment, such as labels, annotations, and environment variables from a ConfigMap, a Secret, or a value.
 ### Routing
 Expose your application to external users via a single toggle to create a Route on OpenShift or an Ingress on other Kubernetes environments.
-Advanced configuration, such as TLS settings, are also easily enabled.
+Advanced configurations, such as for TLS, are also easily enabled.
 Renewed certificates are automatically made available to the runtime component.
 ### High Availability via Horizontal Pod Autoscaling
 Run multiple instances of your application for high availability.
 Either specify a static number of replicas or easily configure horizontal auto-scaling to create (and delete) instances based on resource consumption.
 ### Persistence and advanced storage